-Accounting equation is singly an expression of the relationship among users, likely ties and owner's equity in a business.
-The general form of the common siven below:
+Accounting equation is simply an expression of the relationship among assets, liabilities and owner's equity in a business.
+The general form of this equation is given below:

 Assets = Liabilities + Owner's

 Equity Rules for maintaining Books of Accounts

 Personal Account: these are the accounts of natural persons such as ram account, gopal account.
 Artificial person such as udayltd, syndicate bank.
 And representative personal account.